Gallbladder Cancer: Staging and Treatment

 Surgery

+If the cancer can be taken out by surgery, it is called resectable.
+If not, it is unresectable.
 If the tumor is early stage and only in the inner layer of the gallbladder, the whole gallbladder can be removed.
 This is called a cholecystectomy.
 Once the tumor has grown into the muscle, parts of the liver may also need to be removed.
-If the tumor is larger, an entire lobe of the liver may need to be removed.
+If the tumor is larger, a lobe of the liver may need to be removed.
 This is called hepatectomy/lobectomy.
-Sometimes a procedure known as a Whipple (pancreaticduodenectomy) is used in later stage gallbladder tumors.
+Sometimes a procedure known as a Whipple (pancreaticduodenectomy) is used in later-stage gallbladder tumors.

-There are also palliative procedures where the goal is not to remove the cancer, but to relieve symptoms the cancer may be causing.
+There are also palliative procedures where the goal is not to remove the cancer but to relieve symptoms.
 This could include relieving a blockage of the bile duct (biliary stent).
-Stage IV tumors are usually not treated with surgery.
+Stage IV tumors are not often treated with surgery.

 Radiation

-Radiation is the use of high-energy x-rays to kill cancer cells.
+Radiation is the use of high-energy X-rays to kill cancer cells.
 Radiation can be used after surgery or to relieve symptoms.
-If you can’t have surgery because the tumor is later stage or because of other health problems that might impact your recovery, radiation can be used with or without chemotherapy to improve symptoms that may develop as a result of tumor and/or metastases.
-Radiation usually targets the tumor (or tumor bed, if post-surgery) and the lymph nodes in that area.
+It can also be used for people who have a late-stage tumor or if they are not healthy enough for surgery.
+Radiation may be used with or without chemotherapy.
+Radiation usually targets the tumor (or tumor bed (where the tumor was), if post-surgery) and the lymph nodes in that area.

 Chemotherapy

 Chemotherapy is used to treat gallbladder cancer either after surgery (adjuvant therapy) or as the only type of treatment.
-Chemotherapy can also be used to relieve symptoms.
+It can also be used to relieve symptoms.
 This is called palliative therapy.
-The chemotherapy medications used to treat gall bladder cancer are 5-FU, cisplatin, capecitabine, oxaliplatin, gemcitabine and albumin-bound paclitaxel.
+The chemotherapy medications used to treat gall bladder cancer are 5-FU, cisplatin, capecitabine, oxaliplatin, gemcitabine, and albumin-bound paclitaxel.
 These medications may be used alone or in combination.

 Palliative Therapy

 Palliative therapy is used to relieve symptoms that are caused by the tumor.
 They do not cure the cancer.
-Symptoms that can be treated with palliative therapy include pain, nausea, or jaundice (yellowing of the skin/eyes).
+Symptoms like pain, nausea, and jaundice can be treated with palliative therapy.
 A biliary stent or catheter can be placed to treat jaundice.
 This will help the bile drain out of the bile ducts.
 A surgical biliary bypass is another palliative procedure that can be used in some patients to allow bile to flow more freely.

 Clinical Trials